- How to Find a Confidence Interval for a Sample

-When we talk about confidence intervals, we’re dealing with data.
+When we talk about a confidence interval (CI), we’re dealing with data.
 For example, let’s say the manager for that job you applied for told you he would get back with you in a “couple of days.”
 A couple of days could mean two.
 Or three.
 Or there might be a paperwork backlog and it could be a week.
 It definitely doesn’t mean in an hour.
-So your confidence interval would probably be between 2 and 4 days.
+So your CI would probably be between 2 and 4 days.

-Perhaps the trickiest part of confidence intervals is recognizing the various parts needed for the formula, like z a/2.
-This article breaks everything down into simple steps and shows you how to find the most common confidence intervals for population proportions.
+Perhaps the trickiest part of CIs is recognizing the various parts needed for the formula, like z a/2.
+This article breaks everything down into simple steps and shows you how to find a confidence interval for population proportions.

 Step 1: Read the question carefully and figure out the following variables:

-- α : subtract the given confidence interval from 1.
+- α : subtract the given CI from 1.

 - z α/2: divide α by 2, then look up that area in the z-table.
 Not sure how to read a z table?
 See this article, area to the right of a z-score for an explanation on how to read the z-table.

 .1/2=.0500.
 The closest z-value to an area of .0500 is 0.13